oveddan/blog/content/posts/visual_language/my-colors.md

 {{<figure src="/blog/images/visual_language/colors/sunset-in-venice-colors.png" caption="The six color conversion in Photoshop">}}

-I then opened the six-color image in *Illustrator,* and used the *Pen* tool to draw polygons with fills of colors from the theme on top of the image.
+I then opened the six-color image in *Illustrator,* and used the *Pen* tool to draw polygons with fills of colors from the palette on top of the image.

 For **Cornucopia** I used processing to recursively draw ellipses that shrank as they drifted off the screen, giving the illusion of a horn.